What is a 16-19 Free School?

 How will I get to College?

 Subsidised travel is available to full-time students under the age of 19 who live further than three miles from the College.
-A College transport system is also available for those who do not qualify for this; a bus pass can also be arranged for First routes.
-Buses on a direct pickup route should run to the College daily.
+A College transport system is also available for those who do not qualify for this; a bus pass can also be arranged for Citybus routes.
+Buses on a direct pickup route will run to the College daily.
+More information can be found here.

 What is Study Plus?